 #strugglecountry

-Matt Burke writes what he calls "struggle country" - raw, unflinching songs about pushing forward when everything's pushing back.
 Growing up in small-town Florida, music was his constant companion through countless moves and changes, but it wasn't until life dealt him a series of brutal hands - including the loss of his closest musical collaborator - that Burke found his true voice in country music's storytelling tradition.

 "The universe will only dangle a carrot for so long before it uses the stick," Burke reflects, a philosophy that finally pushed him to leave his established Florida blues-rock career behind and bet everything on Nashville.

 Now signed to MVK Music Group, Burke has spent four years building his name in Music City through unwavering determination and a steady stream of honest, hard-hitting songs that blend traditional country's grit with Americana's soul.
+His monthly release strategy throughout 2025 has demonstrated remarkable artistic range - from the dark cinematic country of "Lord Willing" to the 90s rock nostalgia of "1997" - while maintaining his core storytelling authenticity.

 Whether performing solo with an acoustic guitar or alongside musical partner Danielle Beu, whose harmonies add another layer of emotional depth to his songs, Burke's mission remains constant: creating genuine connections through honest, powerful songwriting.
 You'll find him regularly commanding stages at Ole Red venues across the country, but his heart lies in the intimate moments - when a song cuts through the noise and reminds someone they're not alone in their struggles.